qutip/qutip/doc/guide/guide-environments.rst

 However, the overall structure of fermionic environments in QuTiP is analogous to the bosonic environments.
 There is one pre-defined fermionic environment, the Lorentzian environment, and multi-exponential fermionic environments.
-Lorentzian environments can be approximated by multi-exponential Matsubara or Pade expansions.
+Lorentzian environments can be approximated by multi-exponential Matsubara or Padé expansions.

 In the fermionic case, we consider the number-conserving Hamiltonian